How Do I Hear God’s Voice Clearly?

 One of those days Jesus went out to a mountainside to pray, and spent the night praying to God.
 (Luke 6:12)

 Often, something important happens right after Jesus prays — he walks on water (Matthew 14:22-33); he teaches his disciples the Lord’s Prayer (Luke 11:1-4); he is transfigured (Luke 9:28-35).
 I imagine Jesus listening to God the Father in these prayers.
-Maybe he was asking the Father to confirm his path, listening for reassurance, or poring out his own feelings.
+Maybe he was asking the Father to confirm his path, listening for reassurance, or pouring out his own feelings.

 You may need to create time: